zinggAI/zingg/docs/accuracy/definingOwn.md

 pair2 is getting eliminated above, not good.

 So first1char(firstname) or first1char(lastname) will be chosen at the root of the blocking tree.
-Child nodes get added in a similar function to build the heriarchical blocking function tree.
-This brings near similar records together - in a way clusters them to break the cartesian join.
+Child nodes get added in a similar function to build the hierarchial blocking function tree.
+This brings near similar records together - in a way, clusters them to break the cartesian join.

-These business specific blocking functions go into [Hash Functions](https://github.com/zinggAI/zingg/tree/main/core/src/main/java/zingg/hash) and need to be added to [HashFunctionRegistry](../../core/src/main/java/zingg/hash/HashFunctionRegistry.java) and [hash functions config](../../core/src/main/resources/hashFunctions.json)
+These business-specific blocking functions go into [Hash Functions](https://github.com/zinggAI/zingg/tree/main/core/src/main/java/zingg/hash) and must be added to [HashFunctionRegistry](../../core/src/main/java/zingg/hash/HashFunctionRegistry.java) and [hash functions config](../../core/src/main/resources/hashFunctions.json).

 Also, for similarity, you can define your own measures.
 Each dataType has predefined features, for example, [String](../../core/src/main/java/zingg/feature/StringFeature.java) fuzzy type is configured for affine and jaro.